 Supplements: Supplements are available to increase the level of vitamin D. In severe cases, the doctor may also prescribe vitamin D injections.

-Diet: Incorporating vitamin D-rich foods in the diet helps in improving the level of vitamin D. Cheese, fish, egg yolk, milk, and liver are a rich source of vitamin D.
+Diet: Incorporating vitamin D-rich foods in the diet helps in improving the level of vitamin D. Cheese, fish, egg yolk, milk, and liver are a rich source of vitamin D. Visit the ortho hospital in Delhi for the die plan.

 Following foods should be incorporated into the diet to increase vitamin D levels: